-No opinion is expressed as to any matter not discussed in the Prospectus under the caption "Material U.S. Federal Income Tax Consequences".
+No opinion is expressed as to any matter not discussed in the Registration Statement under the caption "Material U.S. Federal Income Tax Consequences."
 We are opining herein only as to the U.S. federal income tax matters described above, and we express no opinion with respect to the applicability to, or the effect on, any transaction of other federal laws, foreign laws, the laws of any state or any other jurisdiction or as to any matters of municipal law or the laws of any other local agencies within any state.

-This opinion is rendered to you as of the date hereof, and we undertake no obligation to update this opinion subsequent to the date hereof.
+This opinion is rendered to you as of the effective date of the Registration Statement, and we undertake no obligation to update this opinion subsequent to the date hereof.
 This opinion is furnished to you and may be relied on by you in connection with the transactions set forth in the Registration Statement.
 In addition, this opinion may be relied on by persons entitled to rely on it pursuant to applicable provisions of federal securities law, including persons purchasing common units pursuant to the Registration Statement.
 However, this opinion may not be relied upon for any other purpose or furnished to, assigned to, quoted to or relied upon by any other person, firm or other entity, for any purpose, without our prior written consent.

-We hereby consent to the filing of this opinion of counsel as Exhibit 8.1 to the Registration Statement.
+We hereby consent to the filing of this opinion of counsel as an exhibit to the Registration Statement and the use of our name in the Registration Statement.
 In giving such consent, we do not admit that we are within the category of persons whose consent is required under Section 7 of the Securities Act.